 The early bird catches the worm.
 It stands true even in the case of retirement planning.
 Your early 20s are a good time to start investing, as you start earning money.
-However, for most of the young people, retirement planning doesn’t seem to cross their mind.
+However, for most of young people, retirement planning doesn’t seem to cross their minds.
 Here are some reasons why you should reconsider.

 By starting early, you give your money more time to compound.
 In fact, Einstein described compounding as the 8th wonder of the world.
 He said, “He who understands it, earns it... he who doesn't... pays it.”

 A quick head start gives you the flexibility to put aside smaller amounts and still achieve a huge corpus as compared to someone who delays investments, even if he pays more!

 |Case 1 – Started Early||Case 2 – Started Early|

 |Invested for||35 years||25 years|